 Working families have changed, while benefits haven’t

-Women are waiting longer to have children, families are pursuing new and different paths to parenthood, and the number of single parents has gone up.
+Women are waiting longer to have children, families are pursuing new and different paths to parenthood, and the population is aging and requiring more caregivers by the day.
 The traditional benefits paradigm simply hasn’t kept up; it’s a relic of mid-century design, built around the needs of a workforce much different than today’s.
-The last major benefits innovation was child care, in the 1980s.
-And it’s still only available to a fifth of working families despite being their most requested benefit.1

-The costs of not keeping up with parents’ needs will only go up
+The costs of not keeping up with caregiving needs will only go up

-- 1 in 5 dollars spent on healthcare goes toward services for birthing parents and children.2
+• 1 in 5 dollars spent on healthcare goes toward services for birthing parents and children.

-- A holistic family benefit that improves parental health, and engagement with work is a path to bringing increased health care and attrition costs down.
+• A holistic family benefit that improves caregiver health, and engagement with work is a path to bringing increased health care and attrition costs down.

 A holistic family benefit supports diversity and inclusion